Great! Another diet promising weight loss with little effort!

 Well, I am sure you know it isn’t that simple.
 Trapped in a constant cycle of trying, failing, and trying again.
 We all agree: every person is different, every diet is different, and every strategy to lose weight works differently for everyone.
 Oftentimes, people get caught up in minuscule factors that make their specific diet difficult.

 Rather than losing hope in your weight loss because of little things, remember the core ground rules to losing weight.
 Instead of focusing on one individual strategy or diet, strip away what doesn’t work for you and figure out what does.

-Here are 3 ground rules to lose weight that you should add to your life:
+Here are three ground rules for losing weight that you should add to your life:

-Eat Food That Keeps you Full for Longer
+2. Eat Food That Keeps You Full for Longer

 Sleep has a major impact on your health and metabolism.
 Anytime your sleep patterns change, your risk of obesity and weight gain can increase drastically.
 Sleep deprivation also decreases the number of calories your body burns because of being exhausted.
 The more hours you are awake, the more time you may spend eating.

 Stress, sleep, and obesity are strongly tied together.
 Do you ever notice yourself eating when you are stressed or eating more when life changes happen?
 You are not alone.
 “Stress-eating” happens to a lot of people who crave unhealthy, comfort foods while going through high-stress times.
 Keep your stress down, sleep more, and follow the ground rules to lose weight.